xexyl/temp-test-ioccc/bugs.md

 ### Source code: [2005/sykes/sykes.c](2005/sykes/sykes.c)
 ### Information: [2005/sykes/README.md](2005/sykes/README.md)

+You have to hit ctrl-c or whatever your interrupt is set to in order to kill the program.

-The author stated the below points of interest.
+The author stated the below points of interest as well.

 The machine emulated is an older 40 column one so 80 column programs will not show up correctly.